kenspirit/datascience-getcleandata/README.md

 # What are the outputs?

-Two output files are generated in the same directory of the program.

-* `cleanup_data.txt` - Dataset generated after performing the first three analysis steps.
+One tidy dataset is generated in the same directory of the program after executing the 4 analysis steps.

-* `average_per_subject_and_activity.txt` - Dataset generated after performing the fourth step.
+* `average_per_subject_and_activity.txt`